 The Hosts File can be located on the Mac by following the steps below.

-By completing the steps described above, the users can access and edit the Host Files on their MacBook.
+Users can access and edit the Host Files on their MacBook by completing the steps described above.
 The Hosts File can also be accessed from Go > Go To Folder and typing /private/etc/hosts in the search bar.

 The reasons to change the Hosts File on your MacBook can vary from person to person.
 For website and software developers changing the Hosts File helps them test their website link without even the link going online with SSL.